knowledge-summary/programming-book-summary/software-engineering-at-google.md

   - File comments
   - Class comments
   - Function comments (starts with declarative verb.
 A single sentence can be enough, Google didn't find it necessary to have boilerplate session like 'Returns', 'Throws')
 - Design documents (require approval before starting work on any major work, cover aspects such as security implications, internationalization, storage requirements, privacy concerns.
+A good design documents cover goal, implementation strategy and key design decisions.
 Can be used to measure whether a project achieve its goals)
 - Tutorials (each step should be an action that the user need to take)
-- Conceptual documentation (mean to augement instead of replace reference documentation)
+- Conceptual documentation (mean to augment instead of replace reference documentation)
 - Landing pages (serve as a traffic cop)

 ## Review a Documentation